rspamd/rspamd.com/doc/modules/spamtrap.md

 - `map`: You can define a regexp map, which automatically disables Redis for this module
 - `check_authed`: A boolean that enables spamtrap checks for authenticated users.
 Defaults to 'true'
-- `check_local`: A boolean that enables spamtrap checks for local networks Defaults to 'true'
+- `check_local`: A boolean that enables spamtrap checks for local networks.
+Defaults to 'true'

 Configuration example `/etc/rspamd/local.d/spamtrap.conf`: